 About the Centre

 The nmRC was officially opened on the 20th April 2016 with the aim of enabling and advancing world-leading nanoscale and microscale research.
-The Centre is a cross-faculty hub providing facilities and expertise for research across the engineering, physical and life sciences.
-The Centre is well placed and ready to support academics in achieving excellence in their research and leveraging the funding available in the nanosciences and related interdisciplinary areas.
+The Centre is a cross-faculty hub servicing the entire University and research community beyond.
+The nmRC provides facilities and expertise for research across the engineering, physical and life sciences.
+The Centre is well placed to support academics and industry in achieving research excellence and leveraging the funding available in the nanosciences and related interdisciplinary areas.